berpos/berpos/README.md

 ![BannerGif](BannerGif.gif)

 ## 👨🏻‍💻 &nbsp;About Me
+This is my personal Github profile and I have another for work.

 After studying Art for 3 years in high school i decided to take a big step in my life and moved alone to a different country, where i studied Games Art & Design in University.
 My time there made me grow as an individual both personally and professionally.
 The main key aspects that i got from this experience was how the industry works, Team Work and communication.

 Subsequent to finishing University, I returned to Portugal and realized that my passion laid elsewhere, the Tech industry.
 During my time in University I had some introduction to this world.
 So I decided to join Le Wagon Web Development intense bootcamp, where I learned a lot of Technical skills but also soft skills.

+I maintain this Github profile for personal projects, while I use a separate one for my work.
+Currently, I'm working at Starkdata, and it has been an incredible experience so far!

 &nbsp;